westerndigitalcorporation/cdl-tools/README.md

 command duration limits.
 Executing the test suite results also in the host-bus-adapter and kernel being tested.

+> **Warning**: cdl-tools test suite is destructive.
+This means that it will
+> overwrite the CDL descriptors in the T2A and T2B pages.
+>
+> If you want to keep your original limit descriptors settings set by your
+> system administrator or HDD vendor, you must back up the T2A and T2B page
+> manually, before running the test suite using:
+>
+> ```
+> # cdladm save --page T2A --file original_T2A.cdl /dev/sda
+> # cdladm save --page T2B --file original_T2B.cdl /dev/sda
+> ```

 *cdl-tools* test suite is written as a collection of bash scripts.
 The top script to use for executing tests is ```tests/cdl-tests.sh```